-Our integrated circuits and reference designs help you create smarter and safer wireless EV charging stations.
+Our integrated circuits and reference designs help you create smarter and safer wireless electric vehicle (EV) charging stations.
 Whether a WPT1, WPT2 or WPT3 charging subsystem, we can help enable your design to efficiently transmit and receive power from a single, three-phase AC outlet.

 Modern wireless EV charging stations often require:

-If you have questions about quality, packaging, or ordering TI products visit our Support page.
+If you have questions about quality, packaging or ordering TI products, see TI support.